-- 1) The following practice note is to give guidance to Applicants and Respondents who seek an adjournment of a hearing the date of which has been fixed. - 2) Applications for an adjournment made more than 21 days before the hearing date should be made by letter to the Clerk.
-The letter should - a) Indicate the full reasons why an adjournment is being sought - b) Provide any documentary evidence in support e.g. medical reports - c) State whether the other party to the proceedings supports or opposes the application for an adjournment - 3) The Tribunal will be reluctant to agree to an adjournment unless the request is supported by both parties or, if it is not, the reasons appear to the Tribunal to be justifiable because not to grant an adjournment would result in injustice to the person seeking the adjournment. - 4) The following reasons will NOT generally be regarded as providing justification for an adjournment;
+- 5. The Tribunal will be reluctant to agree to an adjournment unless the request is supported by both parties or, if it is not, the reasons appear to the Tribunal to be justifiable because not to grant an adjournment would result in injustice to the person seeking the adjournment. - 6.
+The following reasons will not generally be regarded as providing justification for an adjournment: